 Susan McConnell, senior trainer for the Center for Self Leadership, has taught IFS in the U.S. and internationally since 1997.
 She has developed Embodying the Internal Family out of her passion for integrating the body and nonverbal processes with psychotherapy.
 Somatic IFS is a synthesis of Susan’s forty years of study, teaching, and clinical practice with bodywork, psychotherapy, and spiritual practices.

 Watch for Susan’s upcoming book, published by North Atlantic Books:

-"A Practitioner’s Guide to Somatic IFS: Awareness, Breath, Resonance, Movement and Touch as Practice introduces a new therapeutic modality that blends principles of somatic therapy--like movement, touch, and breathwork--with the traditional tools of the Internal Family Systems framework.
+Somatic Internal Family Systems: Awareness, Breath, Resonance, Movement and Touch in Practice introduces a new therapeutic modality that blends principles of somatic therapy--like movement, touch, and breathwork--with the traditional tools of the Internal Family Systems framework.
 Broadening the benefits and applications of the IFS model, author Susan McConnell introduces 5 core practices with clinical applications that include the treatment of depression, trauma, anxiety, eating disorders, chronic illness, and attachment disorders."

 Available September 22, 2020

 See Susan’s chapter on Somatic IFS in a new book published by Kingsley: